jhartz/jhartz.github.com/_posts/2014-10-12-experimenting-with-obfuscation.markdown

             return '\\' + (longhand ? 'u' : 'x') + ('0000' + escape).slice(longhand ? -4 : -2);
         });
     };
-    // With toString(32), it's guaranteed to be 2 digits as long as the character code is from 32 (which is the first non-control character) to 1023 (inclusive). var coded = [(str.charCodeAt(i)+1).toString(32) for (i in (function(){let x = str.length; while (x--) yield x;})())];
+    var coded = [(str.charCodeAt(i)+1).toString(32) for (i in (function(){let x = str.length; while (x--) yield x;})())];
     if ([j.length == 2 for (j of coded)].indexOf(false) != -1) {
         return '"Error: One or more characters are not in between 30 and 1023!"';